Stanford’s Compassion Cultivation Training

 What is it?

-Explore Compassion Cultivation Training (CCT) – A Special Weekend Immersion guided by two senior-level Stanford CCT instructors, Monica Hanson and Robert Cusick.
-The CCT immersion experience is unique both in its deep focus and the pristine contemplative space in which it is being offered, surrounded by the natural beauty of Vajrapani Institute.
-CCT was developed by Thupten Jinpa, PhD — English language translator for his Holiness the Dalai Lama for over 30 years — in collaboration with a team of psychologists, scientists and contemplative scholars and practitioners from Stanford University.
+CCT was developed by a team of world class experts.
+Thupten Jinpa, PhD — English language translator for his Holiness the Dalai Lama — devised the program in collaboration with a team of psychologists, scientists and contemplative scholars and practitioners from Stanford University.

 In this immersion, you will have the opportunity to develop practical skills for strengthening access to your own compassion and connecting with universal compassion by: